Moniece Slaughter Responds To Nia Riley And Lil Fizz Dating Rumors

 Soulja Boy denies being fired from the show and announced that he will have a reality TV show of his own.

-Neither Lil Fizz nor Nia have denied the dating rumors.
-Nikki Mudarris broke up with Fizz in the last season of Love and Hip Hop Hollywood because he was living with Moniece.
-She went on to date Nicki Minaj’s ex Safaree; however, that relationship also ended after she was seeing Rosa Acosta at the same time.
-She claimed that she could not give Lil Fizz the attention he needed in their relationship and they were not a match.
-Nikki said that they connected on the fact that they were both publicly cheated on.
+Neither Lil Fizz nor Nia has denied the dating rumors.
+Nikki Mudarris broke up with Fizz in the last season of Love and Hip Hop: Hollywood because he was living with Moniece.
+She went on to date Nicki Minaj’s ex Safaree, but that relationship also ended because she was seeing Rosa Acosta at the same time.
+She claimed she could not give Lil Fizz the attention he needed in their relationship and that they were not a match.
+Nikki said they connected because they were both publicly cheated on.

-Nia Riley has not been linked to anyone since breaking up with Soulja Boy and Fizz has been keeping a low profile when it comes to dating.
-While the dating rumors are yet to be confirmed, it is likely that Nia and Fizz have hit things off.
+Nia Riley has not been linked to anyone since breaking up with Soulja Boy, and Fizz has been keeping a low profile when it comes to dating.
+While the dating rumors have yet to be confirmed, it is likely that Nia and Fizz have hit things off.

 What do you think about Nia and Fizz’s alleged relationship?
+Leave your thoughts in the comment section below.

 [Featured Image by Jesse Grant/Michael Buckner/Getty Images]